teeworlds/documentation/compiling_everything.md

 - tools
 - masterserver

-E.g. to build the tools and master server in release mode use following arguments:
+E.g. to build the tools and master server in release mode use the following arguments:

 `$ ../bam/bam conf=release tools masterserver`